 The Cloister at Sea Island

-In April 2016, the Sea Island resort revealed a $40 million expansion to The Cloister, one of the area's largest and most opulent accommodations.
-The property now has a new garden wing with an additional 63 guest rooms, with oak hardwood floors, exposed beam ceilings, handcrafted rugs, Carrara marble bathrooms, and a Mediterranean-inspired design.
-100 Cloister Dr.; 912-638-3611; seaisland.com.
+In April 2016, the Sea Island resort revealed a $40 million expansion to the Cloister, one of the area's largest and most opulent accommodations: The property’s new Garden Wing has an additional 63 guest rooms, with oak hardwood floors, exposed beam ceilings, handcrafted rugs, Carrara marble bathrooms, and a Mediterranean-inspired design.
+This year, the hotel added the casual River Bar & Lounge and redesigned and expanded on-site Italian restaurant Tavola.
+Rooms from $315; 100 Cloister Dr.; 855-572-4975; seaisland.com.

 Little St. Simons Island